iotappstory/ESP-Library/README.md

 Call home interval in seconds, use 60s only for development.
 Please change it to at least 2 hours in production.</br></br>

 ### `callbacks...()`
-You can configure callback functions that can give feedback to the app user about the current state of the application.</br></br>
+You can configure callback functions that can give feedback to the app user about the current state of the application.

 #### `onModeButtonNoPress(THandlerFunction)`